POLARIZED LIGHT: A PRACTICAL

 Discussions will include:

-Each idea is explained in clear and simple terms with an emphasis on underlying
+Each idea is explained in clear and simple terms with an

-a maximum amount of time listening and understanding.
+participants can spend a maximum amount of time listening and understanding.

 Linear polarizers and states of linear polarization